What is Choice Based Credit System?

 The credits grading system is thus, more effective than the conventional percentage system.
 University Grants Commission has introduced a 10 point grading system, with 0 being absent/fail and 10 being outstanding.

-Evaluation in Choice Based Credit System
+Evaluation In Choice Based Credit System In Higher Education

 |Letter Grades||Grade Points|